 When layered, heated, and pressurized, plastic bags will melt or fuse to each other or themselves creating a new type of durable, sewable fabric.

 Fusing Bags to Themselves: This works best with heavier and thicker bags such as chip and coffee bags.
 This process takes many hours as there are thousands of bags in the studio that need to be processed in this way.
-The end result is a sealed and durable sheet of plastic fabric.
-This type of bag is used for snap pouches and totes.
+The end result is a sealed and durable sheet of plastic fabric that is sewn together using quilting techniques as found in this example tote bag.

 Layered Fusing: The next method involves more pliable bags such as frozen foods and newspaper bags.
 These bags more readily fuse to each other in varied layers so Lou can really get creative about designs and patterns and create large pieces of yardage of fused fabric.
-This method is used for messenger bags, eyeglass cases, and other products.
+This method is used for items such as the messenger bag show here.

 Plastic Confetti: The last method was born to tackle all the scraps left over in the studio.
-Lou didn’t want to begin a whole new set up waste built off her production so her signature fused plastic confetti was born.
-Snipping her scraps into confetti as she worked, she builds up a collection.
-Then, those scraps are melted into cereal or cracker bags to create her signature look.
-The confetti can be found in day pouches, zipper pouches, and earrings.
+Lou didn’t want to create her own manufacturing waste from her production scraps and so her signature fused plastic confetti was born.
+Snipping her scraps into confetti as she worked, a collection was built up then melted into cereal or cracker bags to create her signature confetti look.
+The confetti can be found in items such as the laptop case below.

 How did this all begin?